microsoft/teams-ai/js/samples/04.ai-apps/h.datasource-azureOpenAI/README.md

 # Azure OpenAI On Your Data

-The following is a conversational bot that uses the Azure OpenAI Chat Completions API `Azure OpenAI on Your Data` feature to facilitate RAG (retrieval augmentation) using Azure AI Search as the Azure data source.
+The following is a custom copilot that uses the Azure OpenAI Chat Completions API ‘Azure OpenAI On Your Data’ feature to facilitate RAG (retrieval augmented generation).
+You can chat with your data in Azure AI Search, Azure Blob Storage, URL/web address, Azure Cosmos DB for MongoDB vCore, uploaded files, and Elasticsearch.

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=false} -->